Babushka's kefir review

 This drink comes with the usual health benefits of kefir, but also from the added fibre.

-The main benefit of this kefir is the probiotics (ie live healthy bacteria) it contains.
-However, there is no mention of the number of different bacterial strains present.
+The main benefit of this kefir is the live cultures it contains.
+However, there is no mention of which strains are present so we don’t know whether they can be considered probiotic (which means they are beneficial to our health).

-In terms of the amount of bacteria present, there’s 10 billion colony forming units per 100g.
+In terms of the amount of live cultures present, there’s 10 billion colony forming units per 100g.
 However, this is far below the 37 billion in Table of Plenty.

 Learn more about the benefits of probiotics.